 Of course for some people, like shift workers, they’re a necessity, but I recommend choosing the least flexible therapist you can!
 They’re likely to be solid, serious and unafraid to hold your feet to the fire.

 If it is important to you to have some or all of your sessions online, include that in your criteria.
-Most therapists offer online therapy as well as face to face therapy sessions, so you don’t need to use an online platform.
+Most therapists offer online therapy as well as face-to-face therapy sessions, so you don’t need to go to an online-only platform.

 How to choose a good therapist for anxiety or depression